MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-enable-password-reset-customers.md

 ## Enable self-service password reset for customers

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
-1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the customer tenant you created earlier in the **Directories + subscriptions** setting.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the customer tenant you created earlier from the **Directories + subscriptions** menu.
 1. Browse to **Identity** > **External Identities** > **User flows**.
 1. From the list of **User flows**, select the user flow you want to enable SSPR.
 1. Make sure that the sign-up user flow registers **Email with password** as an authentication method under **Identity providers**.